Young Adult Panel

 Ciara Duffy

-I am 24 years old and have been diabetic for almost 18 years.
+I am 26 years old and have been diabetic since 2001.
 I have a BSc in Sports Science with Exercise Physiology from AIT.
 I have been on the YAP since its inception in 2014.

 Both myself and my younger sister are type 1 and getting involved in the YAP is my way of making sure that her and all of the next generation of diabetics get the best care possible that works for them.
 I have had some amazing doctors and nurses over the years but i believe that the D1 Now study is going to allow all of the amazing medical staff we deal with to be utilised by diabetics to their fullest capability in a way that works for both sides of the clinical coin.